ggreen/khem/README.md

 The [KHEM](https://khemapp.pcfbeta.io/) demo application is based on a pharma life-science based use case.
 It can allow users
 to build information knowledge managed in objects.
 The objects, in this case, are molecules.
-The molecule object attributes will be populated using a web-based scientific molecule editor called JSDraw.
+The molecule's object visual structure and many of its attributes will be populated using a web-based scientific molecule editor called JSDraw.

 ![app](https://github.com/ggreen/khem/blob/master/docs/app.png )